Lessons Learned in the Shifting

-Just wanted to share with you some lessons I learned in this season of shifting in my life.
+I Just want to share with you some lessons I learned in a season of shifting in my life.
 I spent 22 years in the classroom, then God called me to full-time writing and speaking.
 Before I could make the full transition, I spent 14 months working for a local caterer.

 I’ll admit, it was very difficult at first.
 Not only is catering physically demanding, but I felt so out of my element, so out of control, having to do things that I have no confidence in.
 Which is exactly where God wanted me.